What is Overgeneralization?

 Practicing these strategies works, but don’t ignore the possibility of getting professional help, especially if you feel “stuck” or that you’re not making any progress.
 Whether you’re dealing with overgeneralization or another cognitive distortion, a therapist can support you through your problems.

 Overgeneralization can limit you in so many ways.
 Like other unhelpful thinking patterns, the way to deal with it is to carefully examine your thoughts and how they’re affecting you.
 Reframing and using positive affirmations are two helpful methods to end this distortion, which requires constant practice.
-If you’re interested in more mental health handouts and worksheets for kids and teens, check out our full catalog here.

 - American Psychological Association.
 Overgeneralization